pypa/setuptools/docs/userguide/quickstart.rst

         # You can deactivate that with `include-package-data = false`

 This tells setuptools to install any data files it finds in your packages.
-The data files must be specified via the distutils' |MANIFEST.in|_ file or automatically added by a :ref:`Revision Control System plugin
+The data files must be specified via the |MANIFEST.in|_ file or automatically added by a :ref:`Revision Control System plugin
 <Adding Support for Revision Control Systems>`.
 For more details, see :doc:`datafiles`.